 However, if you have many employees, remote or dispersed teams, or extensive training needs, then a paid platform is the obvious choice.
 Its security, scalability, easy user interface and advanced features will give you all the tools you need to deliver high-quality staff training at scale.

-Remember that if you’re still on the fence, you can start by trying out an LMS’s free plan.
+Remember that if you’re still on the fence, you can start by trying out a free LMS plan.

 | Tags: LMS for SMBs